Islamic Courts Union: CIA intervention

 During 2003, the American Central Intelligence Agency began covert operations targeting the Courts.
 The Bush administration had become increasingly concerned with the growing power of the Islamic Courts Union, and feared that they would make Somalia a haven for Al-Qaeda to plan attacks from, like in Afghanistan.
 American support for the warlords extended to the point where, on numerous occasions, Nairobi-based CIA officers landed on warlord-controlled airstrips in Mogadishu with large amounts of money for distribution to Somali militias.
 According to John Prendergast, CIA-operated flights into Somalia had been bringing in $100,000 to US$150,000 per month for the warlords and he further claimed that the flights remained in Somalia for the day so that CIA agents can confer with them.
 The CIA also gave its newfound allies surveillance equipment for "tracking al Qaeda suspects".
-According to multiple U.S. officials, the decision to use of the warlords as proxies was born from fears of once again committing large numbers of American soldiers to Somalia following the disastrous 1993 Battle of Mogadishu.
+According to multiple U.S. officials, the decision to use the warlords as proxies was born from fears of once again committing large numbers of American soldiers to Somalia following the disastrous 1993 Battle of Mogadishu.
 Many of the warlords the Americans funded to fight the Islamic Courts Union were many of the same ones that had fought directly against the Americans in Mogadishu during UNOSOM II in 1993.

 The ICU did not maintain a significant fighting force as the organization was overwhelmingly focused on providing legal and social services.
 The deficiency in firepower was especially pronounced in heavy weaponry.
 According to senior Islamic court officials the union only possessed a total of four technical improvised fighting vehicles when the 2006 Battle of Mogadishu against the Somali warlord alliance broke out.

 Warlord conflict and CIA escalation

 Beginning in 2005 Mogadishu was hit by a significant wave of unexplained assassinations and disappearances.
 The Islamic Courts claimed that covert US government operations and warlords were targeting high ranking ICU officials.
 According to C. Barnes & H. Hassan, "It was in this context that a military force known as Al-Shabaab (‘the Youth’) emerged, related to but seemingly autonomous of the broad based Courts movement."
 At the time it was widely believed in Mogadishu that Somali warlords were cooperating with U.S. intelligence agents carry out kidnappings.
 Throughout Somalia, religious authorities who were collaborating with the ICU began being kidnapped, pushing the organization to adopt a more confrontational stance against the warlords.
-The CIA backed warlords had a notorious pattern of seizing innocent clerics with little or no intelligence value, which greatly fed into the already existing perception among Somalis that the Americans and the warlords were waging a war against Islam under the guise of the War on terrorism.
+The CIA backed warlords had a notorious pattern of seizing innocent clerics with little or no intelligence value, which greatly fed into the already existing perception among Somalis that the Americans and the warlords were waging a war against Islam under the guise of the war on terrorism.